Runnymede, Toronto: Bloor West Village shopping district

 Bloor West Village is a shopping district in Toronto, Ontario, Canada.
 Bloor West is perceived as a district because the elements and characteristics that make it up make it easily identifiable both from the inside and from the outside.
 These same characteristics make it stand out and give it a different feel from adjacent areas.
 Located along Bloor Street, it encompasses all businesses along Bloor Street between Jane Street and Ellis Park Road, consisting of more than 400 shops, restaurants and services.
 The mix of stores, which include specialty clothing stores, book stores, restaurants and cafes, creates a vibrant, positive space for residents to fulfill basic needs and interact with the rest of the community.

 The district includes many features which contribute to its lively character.
 It promotes pedestrian activity through the use of wide sidewalks, benches, tree-lined streets, and frequently used outdoor cafes.
 This atmosphere makes Bloor St. West the predominant public space in the neighbourhood, and it is full of activity at any given time during the day.

 Bloor West Village caters mainly to neighbourhood residents, it has a number of small-scale, resident-owned stores which meet needs of community members, but lacks the uniqueness which would generate significant activity from non-residents.

 Demographic

-In the 2006 Census of Canada, 10.7% of immigrants identified their place of Origin as the United Kingdom, 11.4% said Polish, and 9.6% said Ukrainian.
-18.8% of residents (omitting those whose first language was English or French) identified Ukrainian as their first language.
+In the 2006 census of Canada, 10.7% of immigrants identified their place of Origin as the United Kingdom, 11.4% said Polish, and 9.6% said Ukrainian.
+A total of 18.8% of residents (omitting those whose first language was English or French) identified Ukrainian as their first language.
 This is the most common non-official language spoken in the neighbourhood.
 This census estimated the number of residents within the neighbourhood as 9,565.
-37% are between the ages of 30 to 49, 26% between the ages of 0 to 19, 11% between the ages of 20-29 and 15% are 60+.
+A total of 37% are between the ages of 30 and 49, 26% between the ages of 0 and 19, 11% between the ages of 20 and 29 and 15% are 60+.
 From the total population only 13% of the residents do not belong to a census family.
 This indicates that one of the main characteristics of Bloor West is that it is largely made up of young families.